ishaniMadhuwanthi/spark_ncms/README.md

 System functionalities have developed by considering following documents .
 - SRS Document (Software Requirement Specification Document)
 + SDD Document (Software Design Documents)
-You can view the above documents from this repository.
+..You can view the above documents from this repository.

 ## Instructions